Jollywatt/typst-fletcher/src/nodes.typ

   body: none,
   shape: auto,

-  // style arguments
+  /// Fill style of the node.
+  ///
+  /// The fill is drawn within the outline defined by the first @node.extrude value.
-  // fill: auto,
+  fill: auto,
+  /// Stroke style for the node outline.
-  // stroke: auto,
+  stroke: auto,
+  /// Padding between the node's content and its outline.
-  // inset: auto,
+  inset: auto,
+  /// Draw strokes around the node at the given offsets to
+  /// obtain a multi-stroke effect.
+  /// Offsets can be numbers specifying multiples of the @node.stroke's thickness or lengths.
+  ///
+  /// The node's fill is drawn within the boundary defined by the first offset in
+  /// the array.
+  /// -> array
-  // extrude: auto,
+  extrude: auto,

   name: none,
   align: center + horizon,